 At times, underground mining is done, exposing miners to harmful radiation and also leading to the release of radioactive waste into the atmosphere.

-But one of the greatest environmental hazards from nuclear plants comes from the transportation of nuclear fuel.
-Transporting the fuel to and especially from the nuclear power plants can be dangerous.
+But one of the greatest environmental hazards of nuclear plants comes from the transportation of nuclear fuel.
+Transporting the fuel to and especially from nuclear power plants can be dangerous.

-In addition, when the fuel has been used, it cannot be taken to a normal landfill since it releases harmful radioations.
+In addition, when the fuel has been used, it cannot be taken to a normal landfill since it releases harmful radiation.

 Yet, for us to achieve such true sustainability on all of its three pillars (the 3 P’s or 3 Es of sustainable development), we need to keep in check the things that have long-term effects now and for the future; and one such major aspect is nuclear energy.